 How to make sure your Annual Report gets read.

 Communication is hard.
-Every aspect of your life depends on communicating well, from small things like being sure you get the right coffee order to bigger issues like making the purpose of your organization understood.
+Every aspect of your life depends on communicating well, from small things like being sure you get the right coffee order to significant issues like making the purpose of your organization understandable.

 And just like communication is about being clear in your message, it’s also about understanding and considering your audience.